Thomas Rajna: Biography

-Rajna's recordings of the complete piano works of Granados, made in London for CRD in 1976, were reissued in 2004 on six CDs in a box set and distributed worldwide by Brilliant Classics.
+Rajna's recordings of the complete piano works of Spanish composer Enrique Granados (1867-1916), made in London for CRD in 1976, were reissued in 2004 on six CDs in a box set and distributed worldwide by Brilliant Classics.
+In 2007 these recordings were reissued by CDR on seven CDs which can be bought individually.
 Between 2002 and 2004 Rajna completed another opera, Valley Song, based on the play by Athol Fugard.
 The premiere took place at the Spier Summer Arts Festival, Stellenbosch, in March 2005 and in 2007 the opera was revived at the Klein Karoo National Arts Festival in Oudtshoorn, where it gained prizes in two categories: best musical show and most promising newcomer (Golda Schultz, soprano, the opera's leading lady).

 In 2006 he completed The Creation-A Negro Sermon for chorus and orchestra, written for the First Cape Town International Summer Music Festival in 2006.
 Rajna's Piano Preludes are part of the syllabus for the Teachers' Licentiate of Unisa.
 In response to a commission by Unisa to write a set piece for the new Grade 7 Piano Examination Album he completed his Oriental Feast in August 2006.
 His Violin Concerto (2007) premiered in October 2010 at the University of Stellenbosch.

 In the course of celebrating Rajna's 80th birthday the Cape Philharmonic Orchestra performed extracts from Valley Song in a concert during the Third Cape Town International Summer Music Festival in November 2008.
 Rajna himself was the soloist in his 2nd Piano Concerto.
 Rajna prepared and reissued on his label a series of his landmark recordings of earlier vintage, now digitally remastered and available on CD for the first time.
 He released Brahms's B flat major and Schumann's A minor piano concertos, Liszt's Transcendental Studies coupled with their earliest version, the 12 Etudes, Op.
 1, and Messiaen's Vingt regards sur l'enfant-Jésus.
 In the pipeline are piano concertos by Bartók, Stravinsky, Prokofiev and Barber, Bach harpsichord concertos and music by Scriabin and Dohnanyi.